PTSD and Complex Trauma Therapy

 That place where you straddle the line between the past and the now. is the produce of dissociation.
 In plain lanuage, dissociation is the state of being separated from your center.
 A simple test: where do you breathe from?
 Your chest or your diaphragm (belly)?
 You are built to breathe from your center, i.e. the center of your body.
 Is that your chest?
 When you breathe from your chest, it sends a message to the brain that you are in danger.
 Your brain then releases neurochemicals to mobilize against the threat (ordinary stress and tension is mild activation of "fight/flight/freeze" activation).
 The disconnect from your core is not exclusive to trauma survivors, but trauma locks you out of your center, on a physiological level.
 You are stuck in a traumatic loop: activated by the trauma, reacting and trying to control it, resorting to avoidance, until you encounter numbing and a fealing of emptiness inside.

-EMDR is the cornerstone of my work.
+EMDR, along with other somatic approaches, is the cornerstone of my work.
 I am utilize advanced technology to assist bilateral processing but never replacing the relational heart of therapy with an over-reliance on "technique".

 My unique approach is grounded in: